Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

 If the elements in $\C$ with corner $\eta$ are adjacent along $\wlu(\eta)$ then the associated block in $\C$ is a stable adjacent block.
 Then $\eta$ is not a corner orbit of $\C$, contradiction.

-Finally suppose that $L$ (and hence $\gamma(L)$) do not enter adjacent quadrants at $\eta$.
-It follows that $\eta$ is a pivot of both $L$ and $\gamma(L)$.
+Finally suppose that $W$ (and hence $g(W)$) do not enter adjacent quadrants at $\eta$.
+It follows that $\eta$ is a hinge of both $W$ and $g(W)$.
 We will show this leads to a contradiction.
 Choose a transverse orientation to $\wls$.
-Now put a transverse orientation to $\wlu$ so that when one crosses a pivot in $L$ in the positive transverse orientation to $\wls$, then one also crosses the pivot in the positive transverse orientation to $\wlu$.
-This is possible because $\C$ is a limit of longer and longer strings of lozenges, and strings of lozenges have this coherence property.
+Now put a transverse orientation to $\wlu$ so that when one crosses a hinge in $W$ in the positive transverse orientation to $\wls$, then one also crosses the hinge in the positive transverse orientation to $\wlu$.
+This is possible because they are hinges.

-Now consider the situation from the point of view of $\gamma(L)$ when one crosses $\eta$ in the positive transverse orientation to $\wls$.
-Since $\C, \E$ intersect disjoint quadrants of $\eta$ it follows that $\gamma(L)$ crosses $\eta$ going in the negative transverse orientation to $\wlu$.
-Now we use that $\gamma$ preserves transversal orientations to $\wls, \wlu$.
-Translating back by $\gamma^{-1}$ there is a pivot in $L$ so that crossing it in the positive transverse orientation to $\wls$ is crossing in the negative transverse orientation to $\wlu$.
+Now consider the situation from the point of view of $g(W)$ when one crosses $\eta$ in the positive transverse orientation to $\wls$.
+Since $\C, \E$ intersect disjoint quadrants of $\eta$ it follows that $g(W)$ crosses $\eta$ going in the negative transverse orientation to $\wlu$.
+Now we use that $g$ preserves transversal orientations to $\wls, \wlu$.
+Translating back by $g^{-1}$ there is a hinge in $W$ so that crossing it in the positive transverse orientation to $\wls$ is crossing in the negative transverse orientation to $\wlu$.
 This is contradiction.
 This shows this last case cannot happen.

 This finishes the proof of lemma \ref{eitherperiodic}. \end{proof}

 Now we use the previous lemmas to obtain an important conclusion when $M$ is atoroidal.